Blazing Star

 Plant Nerd Fact

-Blazing Stars look best when they are planted in groups of 5 plants or more.
+Blazing stars look best when planted in groups of 5 plants or more.
 Seeing such an ornate, showy display makes everyone look twice.
 It also helps pollinators and birds find food easily.

 No pesticides or herbicides